austinche/sidejob/README.md

 SideJob uses Redis for all job processing and storage.
 Code using SideJob should use API functions instead of accessing redis directly, but this is a description of the current data storage format.

-The easiest way to set the redis location is via the environment variable SIDEJOB_URL, e.g. redis://redis.myhost.com:6379/4
+The easiest way to set the redis location is via an environment variable SIDEJOB_HOST=redis.myhost.com or SIDEJOB_URL=redis://redis.myhost.com:6379/4

 The keys used by Sidekiq: